awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-editor.md

-# Creating an Automation document using the Editor<a name="automation-document-editor"></a>
+# Creating a runbook using the Editor<a name="automation-document-editor"></a>

-If the AWS Systems Manager public Automation documents don't perform all the actions you want to perform on your AWS resources, you can create your own documents\.
-For example, you can use the editor to modify parameters, add additional steps to an existing Automation document, or combine multiple Automation documents into a single document\.
-If you're familiar with writing your own Automation documents in JSON or YAML, you can use the editor to enter the JSON or YAML document content\.
+If the AWS Systems Manager public runbooks don't perform all the actions you want to perform on your AWS resources, you can create your own runbooks\.
+For example, you can use the editor to modify parameters, add additional steps to an existing runbook, or combine multiple runbooks into a single runbook\.
+If you're familiar with writing your own runbooks in JSON or YAML, you can use the editor to enter the JSON or YAML runbook content\.

-For examples of custom Automation documents, see [Sample scenarios and custom Automation document solutions](automation-document-samples.md)\.
+For examples of custom runbooks, see [Sample scenarios and custom runbook solutions](automation-document-samples.md)\.

 **Note**
-If your Automation document uses the `aws:executeScript` Automation action with the `Attachment` input parameter, you must use the AWS CLI or Document Builder to successfully create the document\.
+If your runbook uses the `aws:executeScript` automation action with the `Attachment` input parameter, you must use the AWS CLI or Document Builder to successfully create the runbook\.

-The following procedure describes how to use the editor to create an Automation document\.
+The following procedure describes how to use the editor to create a runbook\.

-**To create an Automation document using the editor**
+**To create a runbook using the editor**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.